3. Create Proof-of-Contribution Job

 1. (Optional) Test Locally

-To test the job locally with sample data:
+To test the job locally with sample data, make sure Docker is running and then run:

 docker build -t my-proof .